 The lender will want to see evidence that your repayment plan is feasible, for example, you will receive enough money from the sale of your current property to enable repayment of the loan.
 The lender will normally also want to see details of the property you are purchasing including the purchase price and evidence of the sale of your property.
 It is a good idea to have a back-up plan, such as a refinance, in case your initial plan fails.

 When taking out a bridging loan, a ‘charge’ will be placed on your existing property in the same way as a standard mortgage charge.
 This is a legal agreement that prioritises which lenders will be repaid if you fail to repay your loan.
-Both a first and second charge bridging loan can use your existing property as security.
+The bridging loan can either be a first of second charge on the security property.

-If you have a mortgage on the existing property, the bridging loan will be a second charge, meaning if you failed to repay the bridging loan and your home had to be sold to repay the debt, your mortgage would be paid first from the proceeds and the bridging loan second, from any remaining equity.
+If you have a mortgage on the existing property, the bridging loan will be a second charge.
+This means, if you failed to repay the bridging loan and your home had to be sold to repay the debt, your mortgage would be paid first from the proceeds and the bridging loan second, from any remaining equity.

 Amongst many other reasons, bridging finance is good for people requiring short term cash or buying a rundown or uninhabitable property.
 As bridging loans do not usually require monthly payments, the interest generated during the term of the loan is added to the loan and repaid, along with any fees, when the loan is repaid.
 This makes bridging finance a good option if you are asset rich but cash poor.